 Our special holiday show is a wildly funny and heartfelt adults-only comedy that tells the story of Cindy Lou Who as she recalls that Christmas Eve she first met the Grinch and the twisted turn of events her life has now taken.

-A special price of $30 for any seating is available to Human Race subscribers through August 17, 2020.
+A special Subscriber ONLY price of $30 for any seat is available to Human Race subscribers through August 22, 2021.

 *Member of Actors’ Equity Association, the union of professional actors and stage managers in the United States.